Green Goddess Salad

 Notes

-TO STORE: Dressing can be stored in the refrigerator for up to 4 days.
+TO STORE THE SALAD: Leftover salad should be stored in an airtight container for up to two days.

 Nutrition